Types of Timber Used in Construction: A Practical Guide for Builders & DIYers

 Essential Checks for Every Project

-- Verify timber grade
+- Verify timber grade matches the intended use

 - Measure twice, cut once

-- Store timber elevated
+- Store timber elevated off the ground and covered

-- Treat exposed surfaces
+- Treat exposed surfaces before assembly where practical

-- Inspect annually
+- Inspect annually for signs of movement or decay

 Construction Timber Calculator